Animals deserve more protection than they have today. By becoming involved in this movement, you can make a huge difference in their lives.

 The Endangered Species Act

 Passed in 1973, the Endangered Species Act is designed to protect species at risk of extinction and to conserve critical habitats.
-The act covers a wide range of animals, from whales to condors.
-Administered by the US Fish and Wildlife Service, as well as the National Marine Fisheries Service, the act maintains a list of over 1,600 species that are either endangered or threatened with extinction, and implements processes to curb further population decline.
+The Act covers a wide range of animals, from whales to condors.
+Administered by the US Fish and Wildlife Service, as well as the National Marine Fisheries Service, the Act maintains a list of over 1,600 species that are either endangered or threatened with extinction, and implements processes to curb further population decline.
 The Endangered Species Act is considered the world’s strongest law for protecting biodiversity.

 The PACT Act

 The Preventing Animal Cruelty and Torture (PACT) Act was signed into law in 2019, making certain abusive behaviors towards animals a federal crime.
-The act was a corrective measure for an earlier bill that made it illegal to record animals being crushed to death, known as “animal crushing,” without making the act itself illegal.
-However, as with the Animal Welfare Act, a long list of excluded human institutions—including laboratory research facilities and factory farms—prevent this act from making a difference for the vast numbers of animals suffering from welfare violations.
+The Act was a corrective measure for an earlier bill that made it illegal to record animals being crushed to death, known as “animal crushing,” without making the Act itself illegal.
+However, as with the Animal Welfare Act, a long list of excluded human institutions—including laboratory research facilities and factory farms—prevent this Act from making a difference for the vast numbers of animals suffering from welfare violations.

 The Lacey Act